Generic selectors

 Tank Size

 A 30-gallon (114-liter) tank is the minimum for a pair.
-For a small group or a community setup, 40-55 gallons provides more space for territory establishment.
-The tank should be at least 36 inches (90 cm) long and 18 inches (45 cm) wide to provide adequate territorial space.
-These are bottom-oriented fish, so footprint matters more than height.
+For a small group or a community setup, 40-55 gallons gives more room for territory establishment and reduces the chance of aggressive encounters.
+The tank should be at least 36 inches (90 cm) long and 18 inches (45 cm) wide.
+Footprint matters more than height for these bottom-oriented fish.

 Water Parameters

-Good water quality is essential for dwarf pike cichlids.
-They need very good biological filtration and aeration, along with ideal sanitary conditions.
-Soft, slightly acidic water mimics their natural habitat and brings out the best behavior and coloration.
-If your tap water is hard and alkaline, blending with RO water or using peat filtration will help achieve suitable parameters.
+Soft, slightly acidic water mimics their natural Amazonian habitat and brings out the best behavior.
+If your tap water is hard and alkaline, blending with RO water or using peat filtration helps achieve suitable parameters.
+Driftwood and Indian almond leaves naturally acidify while providing a more natural environment.

 Filtration & Water Flow

-Strong biological filtration with good aeration is important.
-A canister filter or high-quality hang-on-back filter provides the necessary filtration capacity.
-Water flow should be gentle to moderate.
-These fish inhabit relatively calm shoreline areas in the wild and don’t appreciate strong currents.
-A spray bar or pre-filter sponge on the output helps diffuse flow.
+Strong biological filtration with gentle output.
+A quality canister or hang-on-back filter provides the necessary biological capacity.
+Water flow should be gentle to moderate, these fish inhabit calm shoreline areas in the wild and don’t appreciate strong current.
+Use a spray bar or pre-filter sponge on the output to diffuse flow across the tank.
+Regular 25-30% weekly water changes maintain the water quality this species needs.

 Lighting